Skip to content

 Tax professionals generally have three paths for creating their IRS written information security plan.
 Each has distinct advantages and drawbacks, and the right choice depends on your firm's size, technical expertise, and budget.

 The DIY approach gives you complete control over content and structure.
 You will need to research the applicable regulations thoroughly — the FTC Safeguards Rule, GLBA, IRS Publications 4557 and 5708, and relevant state data protection laws.
 This approach works best for preparers with a strong understanding of information security concepts and the time to dedicate to the project.
 The risk with DIY is coverage gaps.
-Without a compliance framework to follow, it is easy to overlook requirements such as vendor management obligations or specific encryption standards mandated by the updated Safeguards Rule.
+Without a framework to follow, it is easy to overlook requirements such as vendor management obligations or specific encryption standards in the updated Safeguards Rule.

-The managed approach means a security provider handles the WISP development process for you, typically as part of a broader cybersecurity engagement for accounting firms.
+The managed approach means a security provider handles the WISP development process for you, typically as part of a broader data protection engagement for accounting firms.
 The provider assesses your environment, identifies gaps, implements technical controls, writes the documentation, and manages ongoing updates.
 This is the most thorough path but also the most expensive.
 For firms that handle large volumes of taxpayer data or have already experienced a security incident, the managed approach may be the most prudent investment.

 Maintaining Your WISP: Ongoing Obligations After Year One